-1. Twenty Five (25) Questions on the prescribed parts of The Students's Companion will be set for the students to attempt any twenty.
+1. Twenty Five (25) Questions on the prescribed parts of The Students's Companion will be set for the students to attempt any Twenty (20).

-2. Five questions on the textual and thematic aspects of the prescribed essays will be set and students will attempt any Three of these questions from the book Modern Prose.
+1. Five questions on the textual and thematic aspects of the prescribed essays will be set and the students will attempt any Three of these questions from the book Modern Pros.

-3. Five questions on the textual and thematic aspects will be set and the students will attempt any Three of these questions from the novel Guide
+2. Five questions on the textual and thematic aspects-will be set and the students will attempt any Three of these questions from the novel The Flooded Desert.

-4. ONE essay type question, with internal choice, on theme, characterization, plot and Style etc. of the prescribed essay, from Modern Prose in about 300-400 words.

-5. ONE essay type question, with internal choice, on central idea, theme, tone, and style etc. From the novel Guide in about 300-400 words.

-6. Write a film review on the prescribed text or any other film in about 300-350 words.
+- 1. ONE essay type question, with internal choice, on theme, characterization, plot and style etc. of the prescribed essay, from Modern Prose in about 300-400 words.
+(1x10=10 Marks) - I. ONE essay type question, with internal choice, on central idea, theme, tone, and style etc. From the Novel The Flooded Desert in about 300-400 words.
+(1x10=10 Marks) - II.
+Write a film review on the prescribed novel in about 300-350 words.

+Prescribed Text: The Flooded Desert: Dr. N.K.Neb.
+Authors press Global Network, 2017.

-2017-2018 B.A.
-Social Sciences Semester - VI Language- Punjabi (Major-VI) SS607-ਪੰਜਾਬੀ-ਇਲੈਕਟਿਵ
+2019 - 2020 B.A.
+Social Sciences Semester - VI

+Language- Punjabi (Major-VI) SS607-ਪੰਜਾਬੀ-ਇਲੈਕਟਿਵ

 B.A.
+Social Science

-Social Science Semester-VI Economics (Minor III) SS613-Economics of Development and Indian Economy
+Economics (Minor III)

+SS613-Economics of Development and Indian Economy

-Note: The Syllabus is to be divided into four equal Units.
-Instructions for the Paper Setter:
+Note: The Syllabus is divided into four equal units Instructions for the Paper Setter:

-The question paper consists of five units : I, II, III, IV and V. Units I, II, III and IV will have two questions each carrying 15 marks.
-The students are to attempt one question from each unit approximately in 1000 words.
-Unit V consists of 10 short answer type questions to be set from the entire syllabus and will carry 20 marks in all.
-Each short answer type question carries 2 marks to be attempted in 8 to 10 lines.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of 10 short answer type questions to be set from the entire syllabus will carry 20 marks in all.
+Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.